 The Outpatient Mental Health Clinic develops strategies and follow-up plans so that our patients can live as richly and independently as possible.
 We offer medication management services.
 Even when patients are not scheduled to come in for treatment, our providers are always open to help them with their needs.

-Specialists at the Behavioral Health unit of Levindale Hebrew Geriatric Center and Hospital treat not only the physical challenges that patients face daily but their emotional challenges as well.
+Specialists at the Behavioral Health Unit of Levindale Hebrew Geriatric Center and Hospital treat not only the physical challenges that patients face daily but the emotional challenges as well.
 Mental health issues can include depression, dementia, agitation and behavioral issues.

-Our goal is to help patients reach their maximum functional level, and to live as independently as possible after discharge.
-Behavioral Health rehabilitation combines the existing services of internal medicine, rehabilitation, and psychiatry in an integrated, focused program.
+Our goal is to help patients reach their maximum functional level so they may live as independently as possible after discharge.
+Behavioral Health rehabilitation combines the services of internal medicine, rehabilitation and psychiatry in an integrated, focused program.